 - Adequate water

-In terms of maintenance, the good news is that there tend to be fewer weeds to pull in containers than in the ground.
-However, the vegetables grown in pots will most likely need watering more often.
+Regarding maintenance, the good news is that there tend to be fewer weeds to pull in containers than in the ground.
+However, the vegetable plants grown in pots will most likely need watering more often.

-Related: How To Sharpen Garden Shears: Cleaning & Sharpening Pruning Tools, Organic Gardening At Home
+Here are a few other posts you’ll find useful: How To Sharpen Garden Shears: Cleaning & Sharpening Pruning Tools, Organic Gardening At Home, Herbs For Full Sun, & Organic Flower Gardening.

 This is important for vegetable container gardening.
-Most vegetables will require full sun, which means they should see about 6 hours of direct sunlight each day.
+Most vegetables require full sun, meaning they should see about 6 hours of sunlight daily.
 Check your preferred location first and make sure it’s getting direct sunlight—no shade.

 In other words, monitor the location every 30 minutes on a sunny day.
-Make sure there is a 6-hour window where the sun is shining directly on the area where you want to grow your garden.
+Make sure there is a 6-hour window where the sun shines directly on the area where you want to grow your garden.

-Depending on your location, reflected heat can be a problem in terms of sunburn.
-Nell lives in the Sonoran Desert so she’s experienced this firsthand!
+Depending on your location, reflected heat can be a problem regarding sunburn.
+Nell lives in the Sonoran Desert, so she’s experienced this firsthand!

-We recommend starting your seeds inside first in a bright location.
-This gives them a chance to get growing first, then you can move them outside once they’ve grown a bit.
+We recommend starting select seeds inside first in a bright location.
+This gives them a good start; you can move them outside once they’ve grown.
+You can easily start some types of vegetables directly in the container.

 Choosing the right container is an important factor.
-We recommend going with ceramic, terra cotta, wood, or plastic pots.
-Here are the key elements to look for: one that’s large enough, made with the right material, and one with drainage holes in the bottom of the container that yields good drainage.
+We recommend using ceramic, terra cotta, wood, or plastic pots.
+Here are the key elements to look for: a large enough container made with the right material and one with drainage holes on the bottom of the container that yield good drainage.

-The bigger the better is usually the case.
-Large containers are better for growing your own food as they hold more soil, will give you more options for things to grow, and need will need watering less often.
-If you grow lettuce, spinach, or arugula, a smaller container that is low and wide is fine.
+The bigger, the better is usually the case.
+Large containers are better for growing your food as they hold more soil, give you more options for growing things, and require less frequent watering.
+If you grow smaller plants like lettuce, spinach, or arugula, smaller pots that are low and wide are fine, like bowls and window boxes.

-Avoid metal and ceramics and dark colors because they can get very hot under direct sunlight which would heat-stress your vegetables.
+Avoid metal and dark colors because they can get very hot under direct sunlight, which would heat-stress your vegetables.
 This is true for climates with long, hot summers.

 Make sure the pots you choose are big enough because the roots need room to grow as the plant grows.
-Nell has seen potatoes grown in trash cans and tomatoes in half wine barrels.
+Nell has seen potatoes grown in trash cans and tomatoes in half-wine barrels and 15-gallon plastic nursery pots.

-Pot feet and saucers are a good idea if your vegetable garden is located on a patio, deck, or balcony.
+Using pot feet and saucers are good if your vegetable garden is on a patio, deck, or balcony.

 If a plant needs support (like a small trellis or grow cage), put it when planting.
 Otherwise, it will be harder to do so when the plant is larger.